Zhonghe District: History

 The area was subsequently settled by Han Chinese migrants from Fujian but remained relatively unimportant until the end of the Second World War.
+Under Japanese rule, Zhonghe was known as Chūwa.

 Republic of China

 In 1946, the population of the area of present-day Zhonghe and Yonghe was 30,000 and it was classified as a rural township.
 Due to rapid population growth Yonghe was separated from Zhonghe in 1958.
 Subsequently, on 1 January 1979, Zhonghe was upgraded to county-administered city status after reaching a population of 170,000.
 On 25 December 2010, due to the changing from Taipei County to New Taipei City, Zhonghe City was changed to Zhonghe District.